AngelReyes97/AWS-Solutions-Architect-Associate/Compute/EC2.md

 - Pre-made **templates** for launching new servers.
 - Include the **OS** (like Linux or Windows) and sometimes apps (like WordPress or MySQL).
 - Think of an AMI as a **blueprint** 🧩 for your EC2 instance.

+### 🍳 AMI Analogy: The Meal Kit

+Imagine you're a **chef preparing a complex dish**:

+- Instead of gathering ingredients, measuring spices, and prepping vegetables from scratch, you receive a **meal kit** delivered to your door.
+- The **meal kit** contains pre-measured ingredients, a recipe card, and even pre-made sauces.
+- You just **follow the recipe** to quickly make your meal.

+In this analogy:

+- **Meal kit** = **Amazon Machine Image (AMI)**
+- **Dish** = **EC2 instance**
+- AMI contains the **operating system, applications, and configurations** needed to launch a virtual server.
+- Instead of setting up a server from scratch, you **select an AMI**, and it provides the instance with everything it needs to start running immediately — just like using the meal kit to efficiently cook a meal.

 ---